A Stochastic Block Model Approach for the Analysis of Multilevel Networks: an Application to the Sociology of Organizations: Introduction

 Due to the latent variables, the estimation of the parameters is a complex task.
 We resort to a variational version of the Expectation-Maximization (EM) algorithm.
-For the SBM, the variational approach \citep{jordan1999introduction,blei2017variational} has proven its efficiency for deriving maximum likelihood estimates \citep{daudin2008mixture, mariadassou2010uncovering, barbillon2017stochastic} and for Bayesian inference \citep{latouche2012variational, come2015model}.
-In this paper, we obtain approximate maximum likelihood estimates by an ad-hoc version of the variational EM algorithm.
+For the SBM, the variational approach \citep{jordan1999introduction,blei2017variational} has proven its efficiency for deriving maximum likelihood estimates \citep{daudin2008mixture, mariadassou2010uncovering, barbillon2017stochastic} and for Bayesian inference \citep{latouche2012variational, come2015model}. \OA{}{In the latent block model which is suited for bipartite network, the variational estimates have also been successfully applied \citep{govaert2008block}.} In this paper, we obtain approximate maximum likelihood estimates by an ad-hoc version of the variational EM algorithm.

 Another important task is the choice of the number of blocks.
 We propose an adapted version of the Integrated Complete Likelihood (ICL) criterion.
-First developed by \cite{biernacki2000assessing} for mixture models as an alternative to the Bayesian Information Criterion (BIC), it was then adapted by \cite{daudin2008mixture} to the SBM .
-The ICL has since illustrated its efficiency and relevance for various SBMs and their extensions such as multiplex network \citep{barbillon2017stochastic}, dynamic SBM \citep{matias2017statistical, bartolucci2018dealing} or degree corrected SBM \citep{yan2016bayesian}.
-Besides, a critical issue in sociology is to verify the multilevel hypothesis of a given dataset.
-We propose a criterion to decide whether the two levels (inter-individual and inter-organizational) are independent or not.
+First developed by \cite{biernacki2000assessing} for mixture models as an alternative to the Bayesian Information Criterion (BIC), it was then adapted by \cite{daudin2008mixture} to the SBM.
+The ICL has since illustrated its efficiency and relevance for various SBMs and their extensions such as multiplex network \citep{barbillon2017stochastic}, dynamic SBM \citep{matias2017statistical} or degree corrected SBM \citep{yan2016bayesian}.
+A further reference for dynamic SBMs is \cite{bartolucci2018dealing}. \OA{}{Besides, a critical issue in sociology is to verify the multilevel interdependence hypothesis in a multilevel network, i.e. if the two levels (inter-individual and inter-organizational) should be analyzed jointly or if a separate analysis is sufficient.
+We thus propose a criterion to decide whether the two levels are independent or not.}